Learning that your child has suffered a serious or life-threatening injury while she or he is away at college can be devastating.

-While many parents support their children’s plans to join a Greek life organization, nobody should have to expect that their kids will be subject to a risk of severe injury due to hazing rituals.
+While many parents support their children’s plans to join a Greek life organization, nobody should have to expect that their kids will be subject to a risk of severe personal injury due to hazing rituals.

-To be clear, all injuries arising out of hazing incidents are preventable.
+To be clear, all bodily injuries arising out of hazing incidents are preventable.
 Yet despite the fact that all hazing injuries could be avoided, fraternities and sororities across the U.S. continue to engage in dangerous behaviors that put college and university students at risk of great bodily and psychological harm.